cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'Inputs are one XLR OR one RCA, direct-wired without input switching degradation' -
+        text: 'Inputs are one XLR OR one RCA, direct-wired, thus without input switching degradation.'
+  -
     type: paragraph
     content: